iai-group/ecir2023-reproducibility/README.md

   - Download the collections using the links provided [here](data/README.md) and place them in [data/collections/](data/collections/)
   - Run the [2020 script](scripts/index/2020.sh) and/or [2021 script](scripts/index/2021.sh) (make sure that the paths to the downloaded collections are correct in the scripts and in the [indexer](treccast/indexer/indexer.py))

-To create ANN indiced used in ANCE dense retrieval:
+To create ANN indices used in ANCE dense retrieval:
   - Download the collections using the links provided [here](data/README.md) and place them in [data/collections/](data/collections/)
   - Run the [2020 script](scripts/ance/2020.sh) and/or [2021 script](scripts/ance/2021.sh) (make sure that the paths to the downloaded collections are correct in the scripts and in the [indexer](treccast/retriever/ance_dense_retriever.py))

 ## Models

 You can use the provided code to train your own models or you can use the provided model checkopoints to repeat our experiments.
-The models can be downloaded from [shared server folder](https://gustav1.ux.uis.no/downloads/ecir2023-reproducibility/).
-More information about commands used for models fine-tuning can be found [here](data/fine_tuning/README.md)
+The models can be downloaded from the [shared server folder](https://gustav1.ux.uis.no/downloads/ecir2023-reproducibility/).
+More information about commands used for models fine-tuning can be found [here](data/fine_tuning/README.md).

 ## Running conversational search system